Can children with a developmental delay such as Autism or Downs Syndrome become bilingual?

 Dropping a language can actually turn an impairment into a handicap; limiting your child’s participation in a range of contexts and negatively affecting their social, emotional, and educational progress.

-While bilingual children with a developmental delay may never completely acquire any language, they still need to use two or more languages to function effectively and fully in their day to day lives according to Kay Raining-Bird and colleagues in a recent review of the topic.
+Bilingual children with a developmental delay may never completely acquire any language.
+However they still need to use two or more languages to function effectively and fully in their day to day lives according to Kay Raining-Bird and colleagues in a recent review of the topic.

 Research on Bilingual Children with Autism and Downs Syndrome